kelenyo/urlshortener-web-client/README.md

-# URL-Shortener Web Client
+# Short URL Service Web Client

-The client is used to communicate withe the url-shortener Backend.
+The client is used to communicate with the short url service Backend.
 The web client ist based on react-create-app.